 “It is true that those we meet can change us, sometimes so profoundly that we are not the same afterwards, even unto our names.”

 I listened to Life of Pi on audio and strongly recommend this format.
-I found narrator Jeff Woodman’s timing, phrasing and inflection for a character born in India speaking English as their second language just brilliant.
+The version I listened to was narrated by Jeff Woodman.
 His delivery really brought to life the humour and irony the protagonist manages to find in his dire predicament.

-If you haven’t tried an audio-book before this is a wonderful example of the real value of this reading format.
+If you haven’t tried an audiobook before this is a wonderful example of the real value of this reading format.
 The latest Audible edition of the audiobook is narrated by British comedian, actor and broadcaster Sanjeev Bhaskar — listen to an audio sample.
 Sounds fabulous also.